rstudio/education.rstudio.com/content/blog/2020-02-24-applications-for-2020-intern-program-are-now-open/index.markdown

 and the projects will be selected from:

 1.  **Build a portal for people working with spreadsheets in R**.
-    This site would do for spreadsheets what <https://db.rstudio.com/> and <https://environments.rstudio.com/>
-    do for databases and reproducible environments respectively.
+    This site would do for spreadsheets what [db.rstudio.com](https://db.rstudio.com/) and [environments.rstudio.com](https://environments.rstudio.com/) do for databases and reproducible environments, respectively.
     Supervisors: [Jenny Bryan][bryan-jenny] and [Mine Çetinkaya-Rundel][cetinkaya-rundel-mine].

 1.  **Build interactive [learnr][learnr] tutorials for [tidymodels][tidymodels]**